Retrolisthesis: Definition and management (what to do?)

 • The application of heat on the painful area to relax the muscles (hot water bottle, hot bath).

-• Physiotherapy (physiotherapy): rehabilitation sessions at a physiotherapist (physiotherapist) based on exercises to strengthen the muscles of the back and abdomen, stretching...
+• Physiotherapy (physiotherapy): rehabilitation sessions with a physiotherapist (physiotherapist) based on exercises to strengthen the muscles of the back and abdomen, stretching, etc.

 • From osteopathy: osteopathic manipulation techniques do not allow the vertebra to be “returned” to its initial position, but aim to prevent worsening of slippage and relieve certain pains.